T-90 demonstrator and its uncommon sight

 The year is 2000-2002, by that point, Russia made several T-90 variants, including some export variants.
 Those being: T-90 Obr.1992, T-90K Obr.1994, T-90S Obr.1992, T-90C Variant No.1 Obr.1992, T-90S Obr.1999, T-90SK Obr.1999, T-90S "Bhishma" Obr.2000.
 The mentioned variants have at some point either been exported to countries in batches, created as proposed export designs or have been sent out for tank trials.

-But there was another T-90S variant that Russia created which came with some non-standard equipment.
+But Russia created another T-90S variant that came with some non-standard equipment.
 That being a T-90S being shown during a semi-closed demonstration of vehicles back in 2000-2002.

 And the last variant, TO1-PO2RT "AGAVA-2RT" is known to be mounted on 1 specific T-90 variant.
 As previously mentioned, on the T-90S demonstrator during a semi-closed showcase in 2000-2002.
 The sight itself was an upgrade on the already existing TO1-PO2T "AGAVA-2T" sight.
 Technical data and improvements are not entirely known since, by the time the sight came out, Russia was already working on the "Nocturne" sight which was an improvement on the "AGAVA-2" sight.
 The "RT" variant probably retained the already existing upgrades for the "T" variant and would simply add additional features or overall improvements to the entire system.
 Such as new electronics and the overall stability of the sight in different climates and weather conditions.